-- an increase in premium fix rates: - an increase in taxation rates for corporations (income tax or capital gains tax); - a prolongation of temp prary taxes; - new restrictions markers or RRIFs which would have a direct impact on the level of new busines, for those products; - the possible ency of other financial institutions into the life insurance industry (e.g., due to evisions to the Bank Act) which would affect the amount of new business and could lower profit margins due to increased competition; - possible new restrictions on the investment practices of life insurance companies (e.g., a restriction on the use of derivative products for speculation or hedging); - the introduction of new or modified public health care policy which could decrease new sales or in-force business (e.g., the introduction of Pharmacare); - a change in regulatory solvency standards which could increase the capital requirements for life insurers (e.g., the introduction of the lapse component to the capital requirements); - a reduction in the government's need to borrow funds which could affect the level of government bonds available to the market; - political instability which could lead to confiscation of assets, closure for new business, exchange controls, etc., particularly in foreign jurisdictions;

-- impact of cost shifting between public and private sectors or changes in coverage under public insurance plans; - a change in law or regulation directly affecting an important product line (e.g., a change in tax law affecting the position of the policyholder, a change in capital or reserving requirements putting a particular type of product at a competitive disadvantage relative to products provided by other financial institutions or even other insurance providers); - a change in legislation that restricts the use of some distribution channels; and - benefits, premiums or rate adjustments subject to regulation.
+- an increase in premium tax rates; - an increase in taxation rates for corporations (income tax or capital gains tax); - a prolongation of temporary taxes; - new restrictions on RRSPs or RRIFs which would have a direct impact on the level of new business for those products; - the possible entry of other financial institutions into the life insurance industry (e.g., due to revisions to the Bank Act) which could at act the amount of new business and could lower profit margins due to acre sed competition; - possible new restrictions on the investment pactice.
+If life insurance companies (e.g., a restriction on the use of derivative products for speculation or hedging); - the introduction of new or modified public health care policy which could decrease new sales or in-force busines (e.s. the introduction of Pharmacare); - a change in regulatory solvent standards which could increase the capital requirements for life instates (e.g., he introduction of the lapse component to the capital requirements); - a reduction in the government's need to borrow funds which could affect the level of government and a ribble to the market; - political in ability which could lead to confiscation of assets, closure for new business, explanation systems, explanation of assets, closure for new business, explanation of assets and closure for the configuration of assets and closure for the closure for the configuration of assets and closure for the closure - impact of cos shifting between public and private sectors or changes in coverage under public insurance plans; - a change in law or regulation directly affecting an important product line (e.g., a change in tax law affecting the position of the policyholder, a change in capital or reserving requirements putting a particular type of product at a competitive disadvantage relative to products provided by other financial institutions or even other insurance providers); - a change in legislation that restricts the use of some distribution channels; and - benefits, premiums or rate adjustments subject to regulation.